 A symbol used to tag or categorize posts on social media platforms.

-The standard language used to create and structure web pages.
+The standard language used to create a structure of web page2

-An encrypted version of HTTP, ensuring secure data transfer over the internet.
+An encrypted version of HTTP, ensuring to secure data transfer on internet

 32. IP Address (Internet Protocol Address)